guill3m/Colorines-Dark/readme.md

 But if you don't like CSS (shame on you), or you're just lazy (hey, don't worry, it happens to all of us) I have other method that can be interesting for both of us:

 * You could send me an image, or html styled with css, or whatever think I can see how that language should be styled as (prefereably with colors similar as the ones used on the themes, as they are most likely the ones I'm going to use).
-* Also with the "styled" images/something attach me some piece of code where I can see all the kinds of tags, selectors, variables, shit… that should be styled so I can use it as a reference for seeing if it's all coming up good.
+* In addition to the "styled" images/something attach me some piece of code where I can see all the kinds of tags, selectors, variables, shit… that should be styled so I can use it as a reference for seeing if it's all coming up good.

 ## Suggestions or collaborations on making this theme even more awesome
-I'm always oppen to suggestion, **always**.
+I'm always open to suggestions, **always** (and if you want to correct my crappy english, that's welcomed to).
 And if you'd like to collaborate you can to, it's described on the previous point.

 ## OK, enough bla bla bla
-If you really readed all this nonsense just for a theme you've earned my respect, seriously, now you're free for try *Colorines Dark* a little
+If you really readed all this nonsense just for a theme you've earned my respect, seriously, now you're free to try *Colorines Dark*.